JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 export default secret;
 ```

-Rather interestingly, because one can declare multiple variables in a single line and that only a single default can exist the default export and declaration cannot be placed on a single line.
+Rather interestingly, because one can declare multiple variables in a single line (e.g. `var a,b,c;`) and that only a single default can exist the default export and declaration cannot be placed on a single line.
 Only a single function be declared by line so declaring a function and its default export on a single line is valid.

 ```js
 // invalid